-Homage to Catalonia is George Orwell’s account of his experience fighting in the Spanish Civil War.
+This Homage to Catalonia summary looks at George Orwell’s account of his experience fighting in the Spanish Civil War.
 It is perhaps the best primary account of the war in the English language.

 Orwell’s account drives home the reality of war, which is that a lot of it is mundane.
-We expect fantastic battles due to overexposure of Hollywood films.
+We expect fantastic battles due to the overexposure to Hollywood films.
 The picture Orwell paints is very different.

 War is a slog.
 Most days are spent trying to fend off boredom rather than participating in deadly battles.
 For those who glorify war, this book is an essential read.
 It presents a human and down-to-earth view of war that is grounded in reality.